 • Calculator provided

 The GMAT is offered only on computer.
-The 3.5 hour test is administered at a secure computer terminal at an approved testing center.
-You enter your multiple-choice answers on the screen with a mouse, and you must compose your essay for the Analytical Writing Assessment section on the computer as well.
+The 2 hour, 15 minute test is administered at a secure computer terminal at an approved testing center.
+You enter your multiple-choice answers on the screen with a mouse.

 Test-takers can choose their GMAT section order when they take the exam.
 Learn more.